kershiokas/Simple-Neural-Network/README.md

 - Layers support forward pass.
 - Network supports forward and backward pass.
 - Save and load trained weights :D (it's literally just a text file though)
+- Dynamically expand the matrix size based on new training data introduction (when the network is being loaded in)

 Output: